0xJonaseb11/Passwd_store/README.md

 # PasswordStore

 A smart contract applicatoin for storing a password.
 Users should be able to store a password and then retrieve it later.
 Others should not be able to access the password.
+Depending on Contract Ownership.

 - [PasswordStore](#passwordstore)
 - [Getting Started](#getting-started)